-Anna Louise Paterson, MA, PhD, MB, ChB.
-The Pang Kam Ping Fellow in Medical Science; College Lecturer in Physiology.
+Anna Louise Paterson, MA, PhD, MB BChir, MSc, FHEA, FRCPath.
+Pang Kam Ping Fellow in Medical Science, College Lecturer in Physiology.

 I am the Pang Kam Ping Fellow and assistant Director of Studies for the Medical and Veterinary Science Tripos.
-I supervise first-year Medic and Vet students in Homeostatis (Physiology).
-A major reason that I enjoy supervising Physiology is that we can spend time exploring the importance of different Homeostatic systems and then how they can adapt to extreme conditions such as during an ascent to altitude or water deprivation.
+I supervise first-year Medical and Veterinary students in Homeostasis (Physiology).
+A major reason that I enjoy supervising Physiology is that we can spend time exploring the importance of different homeostatic systems and then how they can adapt to extreme conditions such as during an ascent to altitude or water deprivation.
 This also allows us to make links to clinical scenarios and pathophysiology, so discussing the clinical application of the course material.

 There are a range of interesting books suitable for students considering a career in Medicine such as: Treatment Kind And Fair: Letters To A Young Doctor (Perri Klass); Every Patient Tells A Story (Lisa Sanders); C (John Diamond); The Man Who Mistook His Wife For A Hat (Oliver Sacks); Quiet Killers: The Rise And Fall Of Deadly Diseases (Robert Baker).